Hisyeo/Hisyeo.github.io/docs/intro.md

 ### Rules

-1. Words do not ever mutate, special particles are used to organize the sentence.
+1. Words do not ever mutate, special particles are used to introduce phrases of the sentence.
 2. Verbs, nouns, and modifiers (adjectives/adverbs) can be used as each other depending on what role they play in the sentence.
-3. There is no word for "the" or "a/an".
+3. There is no word for "the".
 4. The basic structure of a sentence is (in any order) one verb phrase and any amount of additional noun phrases.
+5. If the verb prhase is placed as the first constituent of a sentence, then the particle that introduces the phrase can be omitted.

 ### Usage

 Some basic words to get you started on sentence construction.

-Choose a subject (preceded by ü):
+Choose a subject (preceded by %%ü@ü%%):
 - %%noyo@noyo%% (I)
 - %%nimü@nimü%% (you)
 - %%ni@ni%% (we)
 - %%loı@loı%% (it/they)

-Choose a verb (preceded by lı):
+Choose a verb (preceded by %%lı@lı%% or omitted):
 - %%köto@köto%% (to say)
 - %%monodo@monodo%% (to meet)
 - %%mokon@mokon%% (to eat)